 Do hashtags still increase reach on Instagram?

-Instagram leadership has stated hashtags help with search but don’t reliably increase reach.
+Instagram leadership has repeatedly stated hashtags help with search and context but don’t reliably increase reach.
 Retention signals like watch time and shares matter more.

 Where should the CTA go in a Reel caption?